 Accommodations may be available for students with disabilities upon enrollment in the University and registration with Student Disability Services.

-A student is considered a registered student with a disability upon enrollment in the University and completion of the following forms and mailed to:
+A student is considered a registered student with a disability upon enrollment in the University and completion of the Official Request for Accommodation (pdf).

-Director of Student Development Rogers State University 1701 W. Will Rogers Blvd.
-Claremore, OK 74017
+Form should be submitted to: Student Disabilities Coordinator, Rogers State University 1701 W. Will Rogers Blvd.
+Claremore, OK 74017.

 The following are some tips to help students with disabilities with enrollment process at Rogers State University.

 - Register early and plan your schedule before enrolling

 - Have I planned enough time in between classes?

 - Have I allowed time between classes for extended testing time for exams?

 - Have I allowed time to process the information from a class, to study for the next class, or get organized for the next class?

 - Is the facility accessible?
 If not, please visit with the Director of Student Development to plan for that class.